Enthiran: Music

 The film marked the debut of Rahman's daughter Khatija as a playback singer.

 The soundtrack album to Enthiran was released on 31 July 2010.
 The original Tamil and dubbed Telugu versions were released by Think Music, while the dubbed Hindi version was released by Venus Music.
 Think Music purchased the release rights of the original Tamil and dubbed Telugu versions of the album for ₹70 million.
 The album of the film's dubbed Telugu version, Robo, was released on 6 August 2010, while its dubbed Hindi version, Robot, was released on 14 August 2010.
 After the second day of release, the album's original Tamil version reached the number one position in the Top 10 World Albums chart on iTunes, making it the first Tamil album to do so.

-The Tamil album was officially released on 31 July 2010 with a promotional event held at the Putrajaya International Convention Centre in Kuala Lumpur, Malaysia.
+The Tamil album was officially released on 31 July 2010 with a promotional event held at the Putrajaya International Convention Centre near Kuala Lumpur, Malaysia.
 Co-hosted by Vivek and Punnagai Poo Gheetha, the event was attended by most of the film's cast and crew members.
 Other invited guests were Dayanidhi Maran, Radha Ravi, Vadivelu, Shriya Saran, Jayam Ravi, Ramya Krishnan, S. A. Chandrasekhar, Aishwarya and Soundarya Rajinikanth, Krish, and Sangeetha Arvind.
 Furthermore, Silambarasan, Vijayalakshmi, and Poorna were part of stage performances.
 The release event of the Telugu version, titled Robo, was held in Hyderabad on 6 August 2010, which was attended by Chiranjeevi, D. Ramanaidu, Mohan Babu, Srinu Vaitla, Kajal Aggarwal, and Kamna Jethmalani.
 The Hindi version, titled Robot, was released by Venus on 14 August 2010, in a function held in Mumbai.
 The event was attended by Amitabh Bachchan, Jaya Bachchan and Abhishek Bachchan, along with the crew of the film.